adgomant/delean-batch-manager/examples/README.md

 > Again, you could specify demand(s) providing them as arguments.
 See `deleanbm download --help` for more information

-Note that this will only download `output.jsonl` (and `summary.txt`) files if the jobs were 'completed'.
-You could also find one more file named as `errors.jsonl` even if the job was 'completed'.
+Note that this will only download `output.jsonl` (and `summary.txt`) files if the jobs were `completed`.
+You could also find one more file named as `errors.jsonl` even if the job was `completed`.
 This file will contain one line for each failed request within the original `input.jsonl`.
 This could happen if some requests contain prompts that violate their Terms of Service, or if something was wrongly specified in the request object.

 > Additionaly, once a job is downloaded, the `batch_metadata.jsonl` will be updated by saving the batch object at the time of the download.